winstonchan1999/question_rater/README.md

 The method `get_all_ratings()` is used to get the ratings on all criteria for a list of questions.
 It takes one parameter:

-- `QA_dict`: a dictionary containing three keys - 'company', 'questions', 'passage', and 'title'.
+- `QA_dict`: a dictionary containing four keys - 'company', 'questions', 'passage', and 'title'.

 The method returns 1) a Python dictionary, and 2) an integer.